michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-04-26-qualified-mortgage-interest.md

 \text{Total Interest} = \sum_{i=1}^{n} \int_0^{T} \alpha_i \times L_i \, dt \tag{1}
 $$

-Apart from the factor of $$\alpha_i$$, it is represented by the total area under the curve (the light purple and dark purple areas combined) in the digram.
+Apart from the factor of $$\alpha_i$$, the total interest is represented by the total area under the curve (the light purple and dark purple areas combined) in the digram.

 The law simply adds a restriction for qualified interest: